security-notes/infobyte-faraday-wiki/Basic-plugin-development.md

             """
-            This method will be called when the command finished executing and the complete output will be received to work with it Using the output the plugin can create and add hosts, interfaces, services, etc.
+            This method will be called when the command finished executing and the complete output will be received to work with it Using the output the plugin can create and add hosts, services, etc.
             """
             reg=re.search(r"PING ([\w\.-:]+)( |)\(([\w\.:]+)\)", output)
             if re.search("0 received|unknown host",output) is None and reg is not None: